lusever/groupinputs/README.md

 ### Leave only the digits

-In the event keydown and keypress does not need to add `preventDefault`, not to kill the user key shortcuts.
+`keydown` and `keypress` events don't need to add `preventDefault` in order to keep user defined shortcuts.
 It’s necessary to clean the box after you enter the symbols as follows:

 ```javascript
 $('.group1').on('input propertychange', function(e) {